 This paper is organised into five sections.
-Section 1 is the introduction.
-Section 2, review related literature, presents hypothesis and development on the subject matter of the study.
-Section 3 discussed the methodological issue of the paper and model specification.
-Section 4 is the results and discussion.
-Finally, section 5 gave the conclusion and recommendation of the paper.
+Section one, which is this section is the introduction.
+Section two, which is the next section review related literature and hypothesis Development on the subject matter of the study.
+Section three discussed the methodological issue of the paper and model specification.
+Section four is the results and discussion.
+Finally, section five gave the conclusion and recommendation of the paper.